We are committed to protecting your personal information and being transparent about what information we hold about you.

 Buying products or services from us

-When you pay us for a product or service – whether that is a loaf of bread from our bakery, the cost of hiring a room at one of our venues, or a fee to deliver a piece of consultancy work – we will keep records of our financial transaction with you for 7 years.
+When you pay us for a product or service – whether that is a Members or a cup of coffee – we will keep records of our financial transaction with you for 7 years.
 We do this on the basis of our legal and contractual obligations.

 Here’s the policy we apply to those organisations to keep your data safe and protect your privacy:

 - We provide only the information they need to perform their specific services.